-Research-based training can also enhance well-being and resiliency to stress.
-The program is highly accessible and easy for participants to put into practice.
-Our program offers stress management techniques that can be used daily, with no special equipment, and promotes mental health without the use of medication.
+Research-based training can also enhance well-being and resiliency to stress, via activities that are readily accessible and easy to put into practice.
+Stress management techniques can be used daily, with no special equipment, to promote mental health without the use of medication.
 By building resilience, people are stronger physically, cognitively, spiritually, and emotionally.